AI Answering Service For Pest Control Companies

 What happens with termite or bed bug calls?

-The call path captures what the caller saw, property details, timing, photos or notes if useful, and urgency, then routes according to the company's termite or bed bug call plan.
+The call path captures what the caller saw, property details, timing, photos or notes if useful, and urgency, then routes according to the company's termite or bed bug call path.

 Can it handle recurring-plan and account questions?